 | Multitasking Capability | Low | High |

-The growth of smart devices, Internet of Things (IoT), and connected ecosystems continues to expand the relevance of speech recognition technology.
+The growth of smart devices and IoT ecosystems continues to increase the importance of speech recognition technology.

 Recent Updates and Trends in 2025

-In 2025, AI for speech recognition continues to evolve rapidly with improvements in accuracy, efficiency, and multilingual capabilities.
+AI speech recognition is evolving rapidly in 2025, with improvements in accuracy, efficiency, and multilingual support.
+New technologies are making systems more responsive and context-aware.

-- Integration with generative AI: Speech systems are now combined with AI text generation for more natural responses.
+- Integration with generative AI for natural responses

 - Healthcare (clinical documentation automation)